DGKSK8LIFE/MyNaturewatch-CNN/README.md

 # Todo
 - Use SSH to download photos off the NatureWatch camera
 - expand the dataset, more variety of images.
-Non birds (like squirrels) have a hard time
+More brown/gray animals like pigeons and squirrels

+# Disclaimer
+I am not part of the MyNaturewatch team.